mietzen/AKS-ArgoCD-tutorial/README.md

 kubectl get pods -n argocd -w
 ```

-To reach it we need to create a ingress with a staging configuration for argocd to test our setup and avoid Let’s Encrypt rate limits.
+To reach it we need to create a ingress with a staging configuration for Argo CD to test our setup and avoid Let’s Encrypt rate limits.
-Create a new file called `argocd-ingress.yaml`:
+Create a new file called `bootstrap/argocd/argocd-ingress.yaml`:

 ```yaml